-The dedicated shellfish samples available for this shellfish area were found to be compliant with shellfish guideline values outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 4 of the Quality of Shellfish Waters Regulations (S.I.
+Only one dedicated shellfish sample was available for this shellfish area and it was found to be non-compliant with shellfish guideline value for faecal coliforms outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 2 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) (Table 1).
+However, this is not enough information to base an assessment of compliance on.
 Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area.

-The results of the WFD monitoring programme do not indicate any water quality issues in the vicinity of this shellfish area.
+The results of the WFD monitoring programme does not indicate any water quality issues within the area or in the waters discharging in the vicinity of this shellfish area.
+However, these status classifications do not reflect the results from these water bodies, as they were extrapolated from similar water body types.